 It’s understandable to be worried about your investments right now with the volatility of the markets.
-But during stock market volatility, it’s important not to panic, and avoid making financial mistakes that only serve to damage your portfolio in the longer-term.
+During stock market volatility, it’s important not to panic!
+Avoid making financial mistakes that only serve to damage your portfolio in the longer term.

 If you have any concerns or questions about your investments or you want to talk about your financial plan give us a call 091 778677.

 At times like these, it’s important to put current conditions into perspective.
 This is not the first time the market has taken a tumble and it won’t be the last.
 Successful long-term investors know that it’s important to stay calm during a market correction.
 Market volatility has increased in recent years and the media can often make it seem like each fall is worse than the one before.
 In reality, volatility does not hurt investors, but selling when the market is down will exacerbate your losses.
 Do not diverge from your long-term financial objectives because of short-term market fluctuations.